sweetie-bot-project/sweetie_bot_rt_control/motion/sweetie_bot_robot_model/README.md

 Standard usage pattern: load plugin into aggregator component or GlobalService and then use ServiceRequester in another component to get access to its operations.

-### Headers

-* `robot_model-simle.hpp` --- Service interface and Service Requester with simplified interface.
-* `robot_model.hpp` --- Service interface and Service Requester with full interface.
-Impose dependency on `kdl_typekit` if is loaded.

 ### Properties

 1. `robot_description` (`string`) --- robot model in URDF format.